The Doon Dictionary

 Kala Cotton

-Native to the Kutch region of Gujarat, this is one of the world's most sustainable cottons.
-It is purely rain-fed (no massive irrigation projects) and grows organically without the need for pesticides.
-It has a slightly rugged, "toothy" texture that gives any kala garment a beautiful structure.
-It's also really comfy.
+Native to the Kutch region of Gujarat.
+Purely rain-fed, grows organically without pesticides.
+A slightly rugged, “toothy” texture that gives any kala garment beautiful structure.

 -